reactstrap/reactstrap/README.md

 ## About the Project

 This library contains React Bootstrap 4 components that favor composition and control.
 The library does not depend on jQuery or Bootstrap javascript.
-However, [Tether](http://tether.io/) is relied upon for advanced positioning of content like Tooltips, Popovers, and auto-flipping Dropdowns.
+However, [Poppers.js](https://popper.js.org/) via [react-popper](https://github.com/souporserious/react-popper) is relied upon for advanced positioning of content like Tooltips, Popovers, and auto-flipping Dropdowns.

 There are a few core concepts to understand in order to make the most out of this library.